Lisa Gervasoni: Hepburn Pool

 Gervasoni's work in documenting and promoting pre-olympic swimming pools was critical in saving Hepburn Pool and later, being named as Victoria's Favourite Built Place in 2004.
 This recognition helped lead to funding from the Minister for Planning in 2006 to ensure the pool's long-term survival.
 Gervasoni did significant research on pre olympic pools for the Australia ICOMOS Watermarks conference in 2011.

-Art and Photo Documentary
+Art and photo documentary

 Gervasoni is dedicated to ensuring the photographic documentation of urban areas, heritage sites and natural resources of Australia.
 She has provided over 70,000 images to the National Library of Australia Trove database via the Flickr portal.

+Gervasoni had a solo exhibition, Reimagining our cultural landscapes, at the Art Gallery of Ballarat in 2023 for the Ballarat Heritage Festival.
+The exhibition took inspiration from the works of Eugene Von Guerard and used an abstract expressionism to change focal points and look for new patterns and meanings in the landscape.

 In 2004 Gervasoni won the Daylesford Small Art Prize for an embroidered depiction of the Savoia Hotel.
 Her art mediums are photography, embroidery and acrylic on canvas.
 Many of her works have a theme of interpretation of heritage and cultural spaces.
-Her art has a page on the National Register of Art and Artists.
+Her art has a page on Bluethumb and the National Register of Art and Artists.

-Gervasoni is a finalist in the 2022 Harden Art Prize for Australian Landscape painting.
+Gervasoni was a finalist in the 2022 Harden Art Prize for Australian Landscape painting and had a solo exhibition at Backspace at the Art Gallery of Ballarat in 2023.